jdohertydev/turia-park-run/README.md

 * A hero image showing runners laughing is used to generate the user's attention.
 * Centred on this image is some text in capital letters informing the user when the next event is and a 'call to action' link which takes them directly to the sign-up page.
-* The opacity is set at 0.9 to ensure that the box text is clearly visible over the image.
+* The opacity is set at 0.9 to ensure that the box text is visible over the image.

 ![Screenshot of call to action button](assets/images/readme-images/call-to-action-button.jpg)